ParallelMaths/parallel/pages/7-25-easter-challenges.md

 So don’t take wild guesses for the second half of the questions in the real JMC, and don’t take wild guesses for trickier questions below.
 However, if you have a rough idea of the answer or have narrowed it down to a couple of possible answers, then it is worth picking an answer.

 __Make sure you have a paper and pencil to hand for sketches and calculations.__

+Because this Parallelogram is longer and tougher than a typical Parallelogram, we will be awarding TREBLE POINTS for this week's answers!
+So there's even more reason to give this one your best shot.

 Finally, afterwards, make sure you go through all the answers and see where you went right and where you went wrong.
 This is 100% the best way to improve your maths skills.